supcik/academic-www/content/docs/widgets.md

 {{< figure library="1" src="docs/widget-featurette.png" title="Showcase personal skills or product features with the Featurette widget." >}}

 Edit the front matter of `home/skills.md` to add your skills/features.
+[Choose from a large range of icons to depict the skills/features](#icons).

 ## Contact